iamvickyav/interview-preparation/Common Topics/security & threats/CORS.md

 > Cross-origin resource sharing (CORS) is a mechanism that enables scripts running on a browser to interact with resources from a different origin

 CORS allow access other origin resource by adding **additional headers**.

-CORS specifies two types of request such as Simple Request & Preflight Request
+CORS specifies two types of request
+* Simple Request
+* Preflight Request (Not-so-simple-request)

 ### Simple Request